GiX007/image-analysis-and-processing/README.md

 ### 3. `pneumonia_detection_with_CNN_and_VGG.ipynb`
 A fast, end-to-end pneumonia detection pipeline using a **custom CNN** and **VGG16**, covering exploration and preprocessing of the dataset, training, evaluation, and prediction in a compact, 40-cell format.

+The notebooks combine clear explanations, input/output image examples, and practical experiments to help you understand both **foundational image processing** and **modern ML/DL applications**.